aws-samples/comfyui-personalized-generative-ai-avatars-app/README.md

 1. Manually delete the Auto Scaling Group from the AWS Console.
 2. Run `cdk destroy` to remove the remaining resources.
-3. Manually delete the EBS volume and Cognito User Pool from the AWS Console.
+3. Manually delete the MODEL_BUCKET and Cognito User Pool from the AWS Console.
 4. Delete the ECR repositories if no longer needed.

 ## Security